a-morales/kwm/README.md

 ### Features:
 - Enables focus-follows-mouse
-- Assigning windows to predefined layouts
+- Automatically tile windows as they are opened/destroyed
 - System wide hotkeys

 ### Requirements: